david-chase/kubex-inventory/README.md

 baseurl=.kubex.ai
 ```

-(Note that the -csv option only works from the command-line.)

 ## How it works
 Simple pattern matching.  `software.csv` contains a list of software packages and the matching logic to identify them.
 The format of the file is: